 STEP 1: Grate the walnuts and put them in a bowl.

-STEP 2: Add the flour, egg yolk, sugar and butter cut into pieces.
+STEP 2: Add the flour, egg yolk, powdered sugar and butter cut into pieces.

 STEP 3: Work into a smooth dough.
-Wrap the dough in cling film and put it in the fridge to rest for an hour.
+Wrap the dough in plastic wrap and place it in the refrigerator to chill for two hours.

 STEP 4: Divide the dough into four pieces, roll each into a strand about 1 inch (2.5 cm) thick.
-Cut the strand into small, equal-sized pieces.
+Cut each strand into small, equal-sized pieces.

 STEP 5: Roll the pieces of dough into crescent shapes and place them on a baking sheet lined with baking paper.